ccppi3/Jira-REST-Api-Interface/README.md

 # Jira-REST-Api-Interface
 An Interface to automaticaly create Jira Tickets via their REST-Api.
+# How to create a new release
+- make your changes to the code
+- commit your changes
+- add a version tag with (x as numer):
+> git tag -a x.x.x
+- build the package:
+> make installer

+The installer will be in Output/jira-flow-x.x.x.exe

 # Main Use Case
 Main Purpose is to create a Ticket whenever there is an onboarding of a new employee.